akkumar/react-native-send-intents/README.md

 if (!permissionGranted) {
     // If not permissionGranted - request permission const permissionRequestSucessful = await requestPermissionToManageAppAllFiles('com.sendintentsexample');
-    // permissionRequestSuccessful is string as returned by the request to manage all app files }
+    // permissionRequestSuccessful is string as returned by the request to
+    // start the intent ACTION_MANAGE_APP_ALL_FILES_ACCESS_PERMISSION
+}
 ```